kevaldoshi17/NVIDIA_AICITY/README.md

 </p>

 -- Background Modelling
-1. Run 'python extract_frames.py' to extract frames from the videos with frequency set as 100.
+1. Run `python extract_frames.py` to extract frames from the videos with frequency set as 100.
 2. Run 'python extract_processed.py' to segment the processed images.
 3. Run pretrained Yolo v3 model on the processed_images2 folder and save it as 'result.json'.